Best Satellite Internet Providers of 2024

 The main advantage that you get from Viasat is flexibility.
 Its Viasat Unleashed plan has no long-term contracts and you get unlimited data with basically no restrictions.
 Both these features are becoming the norm for wired connections like cable and fiber, but satellite has long been the last holdout for restrictive data caps and extremely long contractual obligations.

-Viasat has now ditched its 24-month contract and, like Starlink, allows subscribers to cancel at any time without incurring hefty early termination fees.
+Viasat and Starlink allow subscribers to cancel at any time without incurring hefty early termination fees.
 The biggest advantage Viasat has over Starlink is its lower upfront costs.
 Viasat’s equipment is about half the price of Starlink’s, plus it has options for renting the equipment instead of buying it, which makes switching to Viasat even easier.

 Viasat Plans and Pricing